BhavyaMehta2/UNET/README.md

 - Subscribe for DATAGRAM service
 - Initialize phy agent for physical layer communication
 - Setup WakerBehavior for periodic neighborBroadcast()
+- neighbourBroadcast is followed by tdmaBroadcaast() and then by csmaBroadcast()

 **DataNode startup()**
 - Initialize rnd for randomization